gourryinverse/cxl-boot-to-bash/doc/platform/bios-and-efi.rst

 .. bios-and-efi documentation

-EFI Configuration Process
+BIOS/EFI Configuration
-#########################

-The BIOS (Basic Input Output System) /  EFI (Extensible Firmware Interface) is the first thing that comes up when the system boots.
-More explicitly, it is what the bootloader hands off to initiate the rest of startup. :code:`start_kernel` is called in this step, which starts Linux.

-Together, EFI and BIOS program the initial ACPI tables.
-Notably, they generate the  CEDT (CXL Early Discovery Table) and SRAT (System Resource Affinity Table).
+######################

+Hardware, BIOS, and EFI are all responsible for configuring static information about devices (or potential future devices) such that Linux can build the appropriate logical representations of these devices.

+Much of what this section is concerned with is ACPI Table production and static memory map configuration.

+At a high level, this is what occurs during this phase of configuration.

+* The bootloader starts the BIOS/EFI.

+* BIOS/EFI do early device probe to determine static configuration

+* BIOS/EFI creates ACPI Tables that describe static config for the OS

+* BIOS/EFI calls :code:`start_kernel` and begins the Linux Early Boot process.

+BIOS/EFI are responsible for initializing ACPI tables.
 More detail on these tables can be found under Platform Configuration -> ACPI Table Reference.

 UEFI Settings
 *************
-The :code:`uefisettings` command can be used to retrieve / set EFI settings.
+If your platform supports it, the :code:`uefisettings` command can be used to read/write EFI settings.
+Changes will be reflected on the next reboot.
+Kexec is not a sufficient reboot.
-Once changes are made, rebooting the machine incorporates the changes made into the next boot.

-One notable configuration here is the EFI Memory SP (Special Purpose) bit.
+One notable configuration here is the EFI_MEMORY_SP (Specific Purpose) bit.
-When this is enabled, it means that the driver is responsible for managing the memory region.
-Otherwise, the memory is treated as "normal memory", and is exposed to the page allocator.
+When this is enabled, this bit tells linux to defer management of a memory region to a driver (in this case, the CXL driver).
+Otherwise, the memory is treated as "normal memory", and is exposed to the page allocator during :code:`__init`.

 uefisettings examples
 =====================